 The Board of Directors reviews the Vigilance Plan and its annual implementation report.

 Dialogue with stakeholders

-The Group defines the risk of a severe impact on safety, health or the environment as the probability of Total’s Activities having a direct and significant impact on the health or safety of employees of Group companies, employees of external contractors(1) and third parties, or on sensitive natural environments(2).
-This risk can materialize gradually or suddenly.
+The Group defines the risk of a severe impact on safety, health or the environment as the probability of Total’s Activities having a direct and significant impact on the health or safety of employees of Group companies, employees of external contractors(5) and third parties, or on the environment following a large scale pollution or a pollution impacting a sensitive natural environments(6).

-Total has developed safety, health and environment risk assessment procedures and tools applicable to operate its Activities, such as analyses performed regularly at various levels (Group, activities and/or industrial sites):
+Total has developed regular safety, health and environment risk assessment procedures and tools applicable to operate its Activities at various levels (Group, activities and/or industrial sites):